jan-revay/dotfiles/README.md

 This directory also contains scripts, but only such that do not need to be executed as a part of the [initPC script](https://github.com/jan-revay/initPC) during init of a new machine.

 "Dotfiles" is just a fancy name for UNIX config files <https://wiki.archlinux.org/title/Dotfiles>

+## Runes & test proposals

+- aliases should only be allowed to be merged to testing once they have been synchronized between all shells (PowerShell, zsh, fish, bash...)